monkeychex3/pkgTesting/README.md

 ## Walkthrough

-1. This app’s tabs are navigated between through the navigation bar.
+1. This app’s tabs are navigated using the navigation bar.
 It is only a recommended order to proceed in, but once the data is loaded in and states are selected, everything will update dynamically to changes made.
 So returning to previous tabs is not